How Blockchain Is Changing Banking and Financial Services

 Sending money to another country is an area ripe for improvement, and banks are already using blockchain for remittances.
 Consumers and businesses transmit hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.

 Blockchain-based transfers save banks time and money, but consumers can also benefit.
-For example, assume a worker in the U.S. wants to send funds to her home country.
-In the past, she’d have to travel to a money transfer office, wait in line for an agent, pay cash, and pay fees of 7 to 10 percent to complete a transfer.
+For example, assume a worker in the U.S. wants to send funds to her family in another country.
+In the past, she’d have to travel to a money transfer office, wait in line for an agent, pay cash, and pay fees of 7-10% to complete a transfer.
 The recipient might follow a similar process.
 But with blockchain technology, both parties can complete an electronic transfer with mobile phones—and pay far less.

 Inexpensive Direct Payments